arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/python-arduino-data-exchange/content.md

 ---
-title: 'Data Exchange Between Python on Linux and an Arduino Sketch'
+title: 'Data Exchange Between Python® on Linux and an Arduino Sketch'
-description: 'This tutorial will show you how to run a python application that exchanges data with an Arduino Sketch.'
+description: 'This tutorial will show you how to run a Python® application that exchanges data with an Arduino Sketch.'
 tags:
   - RPC
-  - Python
+  - Python®
 author: 'Sebastian Romero'
 hardware:
   - hardware/04.pro/boards/portenta-x8